emberjs/data/ROADMAP.md

 section.

 > **Note** <br>
-> Most work within this timeline requires going through the RFC process.
+> Most work within this roadmap requires going through the RFC process.
 > Just because the work is mentioned here does not mean it has been
 > RFC'd and had a proposal accepted.
 As such, any API sketches shown
 > are also preliminary.
 This is because often we know the parts of